davidkhala/node-utils/README.md

 - node popular date formatter library: https://stackabuse.com/how-to-format-dates-in-javascript/
 - but the date formatter we are using is embedded provided. `date-format@^1.2.0`
 - "[]" brackets around property name will indicates it is optional
+- TLS version options:
+    - minVersion set the minimum TLS version to allow.
+One of TLSv1.2', 'TLSv1.1', or 'TLSv1'.
+Cannot be specified along with the secureProtocol option.
+It is not recommended to use less than TLSv1.2.
+Default: 'TLSv1'.
+    - secureProtocol The TLS protocol version to use.
+The possible values are listed as [SSL_METHODS](https://www.openssl.org/docs/man1.1.0/man7/ssl.html#Dealing-with-Protocol-Methods), use the function names as strings.
+It is not recommended to use TLS versions less than 1.2.
+Default: none, see minVersion.
 # TODO